 Screen Rolling Tool

-Step 2.
-Start the spline by using a flat head screwdriver to push the spline in the groove.
+Place the end of the spline in a corner and use a flat head screwdriver to push it into the groove.

-Step 4.
-Turn the corner and push the spline on the next side into the groove with a screwdriver.
-Continue around the frame using the instructions described in Step 3.
+Push the spline into the groove on the next side with a flathead screwdriver.
+Continue around the frame using the instructions described in Step 5.